Milton E. Proby Cultural Heritage Room and Induction Ceremony

 - Contributions must be civic based, inclusive of major monetary gifts.

 About Milton E. Proby

-In recognition of his commitment and St. John’s service to Colorado Springs, Rev. Proby received numerous awards and public recognitions from civic and governmental organizations.
-In 2003, he was named a “Living Legend” by the local chapter of the National Association for the Advancement of Colored People and named one of the “Most Influential People” in Colorado by The Gazette.
-In 2004, The Colorado College presented him with the Community Diversity Award, and the El Paso County Bar Association granted him special recognition.
-Rev M. E. Proby was honored nationally when the United States Government flew the flag over the Capitol in honor of his contributions to creating an equal society.
+- In recognition of his commitment and St. John’s service to Colorado Springs, Rev. Dr. Proby received numerous awards and public recognitions from civic and governmental organizations.
+In 2003, he was named a “Living Legend” by the local chapter of the National Association for the Advancement of Colored People (NAACP) and named one of the “Most Influential People” in Colorado by The Gazette.
+In 2004, Colorado College presented him with the Community Diversity Award, and the El Paso County Bar Association granted him special recognition.
+Rev. Dr. Milton E. Proby was honored nationally when the United States Government flew the flag over the Capitol in honor of his contributions to creating an equal society.